Welcome to the Bishop Road Primary School SEND page.

 We hope that you find the following information helpful in explaining how we can support your child.

 Our current SEND Policy complies with the requirements of the SEND Code of Practice January 2015.

 Please see our diagram which explains our Graduated Approach to supporting children with SEND.

 The Children and Families Act 2014 asked every school or educational setting to write an SEN Information Report.
-The Bishop Road SEN Information Report gives details about how we support children with SEND in a question and answer format.
+The Bishop Road SEND Information Report gives details about how we support children with SEND in a question and answer format.

 You can also find a government guide provided for parents and carers at: